This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-The National Institute of Neurological Disorders and Stroke (NIH) reports that there are over 20 different types of anti-epileptic medications.
+There are over 20 different types of anti-epileptic medications.
 The kind your child may be prescribed will depend on age, health history, and the type of seizures that need to be treated.

 Phenobarbital